Michal3456/4bti/18/readme.md

-# Visualization of Rubik's cube
+# Visualization of cube in 4D

 ## _contractor: Jakub Zieliński_